ajithrn/FluxStack/README.md

 6. Upload the PDF file
 7. Add a featured image for the publication thumbnail
 8. Publish the publication

+### How do I add a new portfolio project?
+1. Navigate to Portfolio in the WordPress admin menu
+2. Click "Add New"
+3. Enter the project title
+4. Fill in the basic information (client, location, year, website)
+5. Add a detailed project description
+6. Add project features and key details using the repeater fields
+7. Upload images to the portfolio gallery
+8. Add a featured image as the main project thumbnail
+9. Assign to a portfolio type if needed
+10. Publish the portfolio item

 ### How do I customize the admin interface?
 The White Label module allows for customization of the WordPress admin interface: